maxmanders/maxmanders.co.uk/_posts/2012-07-01-moving-to-jekyll.markdown

 added content.

 ### Summary ###
-I use a [https://github.com/kinnetica/jekyll-plugins](Sitemap Generator plugin) that is called when I run Jekyll, and updates my `sitemap.xml` file.
+I use a [Sitemap Generate plugin](https://github.com/kinnetica/jekyll-plugins) that is called when I run Jekyll, and updates my `sitemap.xml` file.
 Draft posts are created using Git branches.
 While there may be more succinct or efficient methods for managing it all, this works for me.